smsearcy/mesh-info/README.md

 ```

 The `--no-dev` option assumes you just want to use **pyMeshMap**.
-If you want to contribute then leave that off to get extra dependencies for test for testing.
+If you want to contribute then leave that off to get extra dependencies for development and testing.

 Commands
 --------

-## network-report
+### network-report
 ```shell script
 $ poetry run pymeshmap network-report [-v] [--save-errors] [--path=.]
 [HOSTNAME]
 ```